 13 Section 38 of the ELP Law.

-14 Note that pursuant to Section 183 of the Companies Law (2016 revision), an overseas company selling securities from the Cayman Islands will first need to register as a foreign company under the Companies Law.
+14 Pursuant to Section 183 of the Companies Act (2021 revision), an overseas company selling securities from the Cayman Islands will first need to register as a foreign company under the Companies Law.

 15 Section 19 of the ELP Law.

-17 Section 2 of the Securities Investment Business Law (2015 Revision).
-Note that a different definition applies to an HNW natural person.
+16 Section 2 of SIBL.
+A different definition applies to an HNW natural person.